Woodward Park City with Kids: Action Sports, Foam Pits, and Indoor Thrills

 Outdoor Terrain: Mountain Biking and More

-When weather permits, Woodward outdoor terrain extends the action sports experience into the mountain environment.
+When weather permits, Woodward's outdoor terrain extends the action sports experience into the mountain environment.
 The mountain bike trails range from gentle beginner flow trails to more advanced terrain, and bike rentals are available if you did not bring your own.
 The beginner trails are genuinely beginner-friendly, with smooth surfaces, gentle grades, and wide turns that build confidence without overwhelming new riders.
 Coaches are available for lessons if your kids want structured instruction.
+The Hot Laps lift opens June 21 and turns the place into a real lift-served bike park.

 In winter, Woodward offers a tubing hill and some snow-based activities on their outdoor terrain.
-This means you can combine indoor action sports with winter outdoor fun in a single visit, which is a great value proposition for families who want variety in their activities.
-The winter tubing is well-groomed and serviced by a magic carpet lift, making it easy for kids to ride all day without the exhausting hike back up that comes with some other tubing locations in the area.
+This means you can combine indoor action sports with winter outdoor fun in a single visit.
+The winter tubing is well-groomed and serviced by a magic carpet lift, making it easy for kids to ride all day without the exhausting hike back up that comes with some other tubing locations.

 Programs and Camps for Every Age